Friday, September 4, 2015

 The processes we use to reach this goal are not unique to this IT department.
 We use the most current model of IT help desk support described in the frameworks developed by the Information Technology Infrastructure Library (ITIL).
 ITIL is a best practice framework for IT service management.
 Think of ITIL as the standards for IT support.
 ITIL frameworks are being used by organizations large and small such as Microsoft, IBM, Disney, and Yale University.

-During the processing stage, a help ticket is evaluated for two criteria, impact and urgency.
+During the processing stage, a request is evaluated for two criteria, impact and urgency.
 In general, impact is a measure of how many users are unable to perform their responsibilities by the issue in the request.
 Urgency is a measure of how quickly the district needs the issue resolved in order to continue with the primary goal of instruction of students.
 The combination of impact and urgency is used to assign a priority to the ticket in the technician's work queue.
 For more information about the impact-urgency description for each of the 6 priority levels used us, see the Service Catalog document.

 Each tech department member works his or her queue first by priority (highest to lowest) then within each priority level, first received to last received.
-Each of us try to move each ticket towards resolution focusing on the order just described.
-At times we may process a few tickets out of order that may all be in one building to cut down on travel time, may be an incident with similar resolution, or we may recognize it as a "quick fix" while we are waiting on something to complete.
+Each of us try to move each record towards resolution focusing on the order just described.
+At times we may process a few records out of order that may all be in one building to cut down on travel time, may be an incident with similar resolution, or we may recognize it as a "quick fix" while we are waiting on something to complete.
 But sticking to the priority/earliest received method is the fairest system for everyone.

 Look at the idea of fairness from a different angle.
-Turn the situation around and think about how you would feel if you had an issue that was keeping you from teaching, a tech department staff member finally shows up to fix your problem but is called directly by someone in another building, and leaves your room without finishing your problem because the other caller always provided a king-size candy bar when the tech staff member fixed her problem.
+Turn the situation around and think about how you would feel if you had an issue that kept you from teaching.
+Then a tech department staff member finally shows up to fix your problem but is called directly by someone in another building, and leaves your room without finishing your problem because the other caller always provided a king-size candy bar when the tech staff member fixed her problem.
 Understandably, everyone feels that their tech issue is the most important issue facing the tech department.
 Multiply that feeling by 350 staff members to see what 7 people in the tech department face when trying to decide who's help request to complete next.
 An objective decision-matrix such as the impact-urgency model provides that level of objectivity and fairness.